mfbmina/mfbmina.dev/content/posts/golang-circuit-breaker.en.md

 One good practice for improving our resilience is to shut down the communication with those apps that are not behaving well.
 Looking into other fields, we learned the concept of circuit breakers from electrical engineering, where a switch turns off when a failure happens.
 In Brazil, all houses have these switches that automatically shut down if our electric network becomes unstable.

+## What is a circuit breaker in computer science?
 In computer science, our circuit breaker is a bit more complex because it also has an intermediary state.
 The drawing below explains more about how it works:

 ![Circuit Breaker](/img/posts/circuit_breaker.png)